better-xcloud/docs/docs/clarity-boost.md

 ### Explain
 - Renderer: there are two options
-    - Default
+    - `Default`: default renderer
-    - WebGL2: better performance + battery life
+    - `WebGL2`: better performance + battery life

+- Renderer configuration
+    - `Default`: let the browser decide
+    - `Low power`: use less battery
+    - `High performance`: prioritize rendering performance over power consumption
+    - 📝 It's recommended to only use `Default` or `Low power`.
+Using `High performance` doesn't provide better visual image.

 - Clarity boost:
-    - Unsharp masking: simple and provides acceptable visual quality.
+    - Unsharp masking: simple and provides acceptable visual quality
     - AMD FidelityFX CAS: only available in WebGL2 renderer.
 This provides better visual quality than the Unsharp masking method.

 ### Which renderer to use?

-If your device supports it, using WebGL2 + AMD FidelityFX CAS will provide the best visual quality + better battery life (~30%).
+If your device supports it, using WebGL2 + AMD FidelityFX CAS will provide the best visual quality + better battery life (up to 30%).

 ![Clarity boost's comparisons](images/clarity-boost/comparisons.png)